Live Online Lectures

 Zoom sessions scheduled in Canvas and recorded to the cloud on Zoom automatically appear in the Course Videos section of your Canvas course for students to easily access.

 The Course Videos tool (which utilizes an integration of Panopto) allows instructors to edit content, set a publishing schedule, and even add interactive quizzes, text commenting, and student video submissions.
-The two sections in the Zoom guide on TeachAnywhere on recording a meeting and editing and sharing recordings will help you to get started.

 - See Download of Course Recordings in Canvas for details about students' usage rights of downloaded recordings.